mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 to include some more context and background about expected usage of `Decode`.
 Based on current documentation, it is not unreasonable to assume `Decoder` might be used interchangeably with `Unmarshal` and then become surprised with the unexpected behavior.

-But, after all is said and done: `json.Decoder`'s behavior is not actualy bug, if anything it's a feature!
+But, after all is said and done: `json.Decoder`'s behavior is not actually a bug, if anything it's a feature!